City of Venice

 Florida Department of Health Updates

-30-day Mask Ordinance in Effect for City of Venice
+Mask ordinance in City of Venice ends October 31, 2020

 Venice City Council passed an ordinance on second reading on Tuesday, 8/25/20 requiring face coverings in the City.
-The ordinance will sunset or expire 30 days after adoption, unless otherwise extended or repealed prior to the expiration date.
+The ordinance expires on 10/31/20.

 Sarasota County CARES